Welcome to Horsham Back Pain Clinic

 Horsham Back Pain Clinic, (Formally Bodycare Clinic k2 Crawley) was set up by the independent practitioner, Steve Palmer.
 He uses a science-based, experienced (30 years), patient-focused approach.
 This, therefore, helps in finding effective solutions for patients.
 Many of them travel from all over the Uk and Europe, with “hard to fix” or “difficult” conditions.
 Many patients with very difficult or long-term conditions have also been helped.
 Typically, these problems may have proved otherwise very resistant, to a standard, orthodox approach.

 Steve has studied in the UK, Europe and extensively in the USA, training in all types of manual therapy and healing.
 He specialises in Manual Therapy in the Horsham and Sussex area.

 What does Horsham Back Pain Clinic specialise in?

 Integrated Manual Therapy at Horsham Back Pain Clinic.
-This is the scientific integration of the many available Physical/manual therapies for treating the body.
-It is based on the laws of science and medicine and then using these integrated therapies together.
-By understanding what each part of the body does and how they work together, it follows that is no single approach can work all the time.
+This is the scientific integration of the many available Body/manual therapies for treating the body.
+It is based on the laws of science and medicine, and uses all of these integrated therapies together.
 EVERYTHING has to work together, as a whole and all of the parts.
 There is no single solution or approach, but an integrated search and approach to problem-solving and treatment solutions

 Using Acupuncture and Dry Needling with Manual Therapy enhances treatment and provides more effective and inclusive treatment options for patients.
 Dry needling is used in western medicine, usually as part of manual therapy.
 Acupuncture needles are therefore placed in certain areas of the body to release tension and stress.